-- 47. As the primary function of the ILO is to work in the field of labour, it emphasizes the issue of trafficking in the context of bonded labour, child labour and migrant workers.
-The main instrument that covers the problem of trafficking under ILO is the Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour (No.182), adopted in 1999 identifies trafficking and related exploitation such as child prostitution as one of the worst forms of child labour.
+56. As the primary function of the ILO is to work in the field of labour, it emphasizes the issue of trafficking in the context of bonded labour, child labour and migrant workers.
+The main instrument that covers the problem of trafficking under ILO is the Convention concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour (No.182), adopted in 1999 which identifies trafficking and related exploitation such as child prostitution as one of the worst forms of child labour.
 ILO's International Programme to End Child Labour (IPEC) also concentrates on ways and means of combating trafficking.
-Similarly it is also working on the issue of trafficking in women.
+Similarly, it is also working on the issue of trafficking in women.
 The current work of the ILO includes five major regional projects on reducing labour exploitation and combating trafficking in children.
-These projects are in operation in South Asia, West and Central Africa; Central America and the Dominican Republic; South-East Asia; and the Greater Mekong sub-region. - 48.
-The ILO's other projects in the offing include a "programme to combat forced labour" in the field of internal and external trafficking which will include four African, five Latin American, four Asian and four European countries.
-Another project will be on combating trafficking in women and children in Central and Eastern Europe. - 49.
-Apart from these, other organizations like United Nations Children's fund (UNICEF), United Nations Development Programme (UNDP), United Nations High Commissioner for Refugees (UNHCR), International Organization for Migration (IOM) and the South Asian Association for Regional Cooperation (SAARC) also initiated measures against trafficking in women and children.
+These projects are in operation in South Asia, West and Central Africa; Central America and the Dominican Republic; South-East Asia; and the Greater Mekong sub-region.

+57. Apart from these, other organizations like United Nations Children's fund (UNICEF), United Nations Development Programme (UNDP), United Nations High Commissioner for Refugees (UNHCR), International Organization for Migration (IOM) and the South Asian Association for Regional Cooperation (SAARC) also initiated measures against trafficking in women and children.